aconrad/pycobertura/README.md

 line 5, hit
 ```

-How can you tell which line increased or decreased in coverage?
-Naively, you'd
+How can you tell which lines need to be highlighted?
+Naively, you'd assume that
-assume that lines 4-5 were added and these should be the highlighted lines, the
+lines 4-5 were added and these should be the highlighted lines, the ones part
-ones part of your coverage diff.
+of your coverage diff.
 Well, that doesn't quite work.

 The code for Report A is: